-Clinical trials are expensive, time-consuming and difficult to design and implement.
+Clinical trials are expensive, time-consuming and difficult to design and implement, which may cause delays in our development timelines, increase costs, and limit our ability to timely complete our trials.

 Human clinical trials are expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
 Because our current and potential future product candidates are based on new technologies and discovery approaches, we expect that they will require extensive research and development and have substantial manufacturing and processing costs.
 In addition, because of the limited number of drug candidates that target the Wnt pathway, the FDA or other regulatory authorities may require us to perform additional testing before commencing or resuming clinical trials and be hesitant to allow us to enroll patients impacted with its targeted disease indications in Phase 1 trials.
 If we are unable to enroll patients impacted by the targeted disease indications in our current and planned Phase 1 trials, we may continue to be delayed or would be delayed in obtaining potential proof-of-concept data in humans, which could extend our development timelines.
 In addition, costs to treat patients and to treat potential side effects that may result from our product candidates may be significant.
 Accordingly, our clinical trial costs are likely to be high and could have a material and adverse effect on our business, financial condition, results of operations and prospects.